Inx51/howlite-resources/README.md

 | DELETE | /your/resource/path    | Remove resource |
 | HEAD   | /your/resource/path    | Resource exists |

-Resource IDs are based on the request URL path.

 ---

 ## ⚙️ Configuration